 81% of employers said that achieving a ‘globally consistent employee experience’ is a ‘high priority’, and its importance has increased year-on-year since 2018.

-Have we modernised our health programmes in light of a rapidly changing digital health ecosystem?
+Have we modernized our health programs in light of a rapidly changing digital health ecosystem?

 Prior to the pandemic, 68% of employers said they were likely to invest in digital health in the next five years.
 Interest was strongest among employers in high-tech, manufacturing/construction, and financial services/insurance.

-Make sure you know who is driving digitisation in your organisation, and what contribution is needed from HR and the enterprise risk management team in order to craft a cohesive digital agenda.
+Make sure you know who is driving digitization in your organization, and what contribution is needed from HR and the enterprise risk management team in order to craft a cohesive digital agenda.

 Is our employee experience for managing benefits “consumer-grade”?

 Sadly, for many employees, enrolling and accessing benefits is still a frustrating experience.
 Over the coming years, the bar will continue to be raised.
-At a minimum, even if programmes are highly fragmented, employers must determine what their digital approach to health, risk protection, and wellbeing programmes is and then work to continuously improve by delivering a more simple, fun, and integrated experience over time.
+At a minimum, even if programs are highly fragmented, employers must determine what their digital approach to health, risk protection, and wellbeing programs is and then work to continuously improve by delivering a more simple, fun, and integrated experience over time.